Hinduja Family, in conducting its business activities for over 100

 the Group and family conduct themselves in their business and personal

 It is the universality of these principles and how they can be applied

 in commerce, business management, philanthropic activities and one's

 own personal life that have enabled them to last the test of time.

-The duty to work diligently also carries
+The principle of work to give diligently also carries

 the responsibility that one should give something back to others